How to Redirect WWW to non WWW in HTACCESS

 Right-click on it and Edit.
 You will be asked to confirm if you want to edit the .htaccess file.
 Confirm the edit.

-To redirect to www from non-www, copy and paste the following lines of code at the bottom in the .htaccess file:
+To htaccess redirect to www from non-www, copy and paste the following lines of code at the bottom in the .htaccess file:

 RewriteEngine On